-Best to fly into Havana before the 17th and out of Cienfuegos late the 25th … or later.
+Best to fly into Havana by Nov 30th and out of Cienfuegos Dec 9th … or later.
 Consider extending your visit, both towns are amazing.
-AC Journeys Jose can assist.
+Our Cuba agent can assist.

 This restaurant on the bay has a great view of the water and the feel of the sea breeze in the air.
 Menu favorites are the organic fruits and vegetables, meats seasoned with olive oil and herbs, fresh from the grill.

 2:00pm Visit the Cienfuegos Botanical Gardens.